 There are roughly 10,000 species of birds globally, with estimates of almost one thousand in North America.

 Birds can be found in many habitats, from tundra to deserts and almost everywhere.
 For a bird to live in a specific habitat, they have to survive against predators and be able to find food.

 Birds live in various habitats, including tundra, forests, deserts, seawater and freshwater, rainforests, and mountainous regions.

 Few species of large birds have small ranges as they prefer an extensive range.
-However, small birds do not always stick to smaller ranges and can often be found in large ranges.
+However, small birds do not always stick to smaller ranges and can often be found in vast fields.

 A bird’s beak varies depending on the type of food they eat.
 Birds with a less-varied diet will have a bill shaped to get to their preferred food.

 Finches have a wedge-shaped bill allowing them to crack seeds using a nutcracker motion.
-Parrots can crack a nut’s shell using their powerful bills before pulling out the nut with the down-curved tip.
+Parrots can crack a nut’s shell using their powerful statements before pulling out the nut with the down-curved tip.

 Toucans have large bills, which they use to cut off fruit from the tree before slicing it into manageable chunks.

-Some birds, such as the godwit, have a long up-curved bill.
+Some birds, such as the godwit, have a long up-curved bills.
 They use this to pick up aquatic prey.
-Whimbrels have a down-cured bill to dig in the sand for crabs, mollusks, and fish.
+Whimbrels have a down-cured statement to dig in the sand for crabs, mollusks, and fish.